 Where to Stay in Fukuoka

-I usually find Agoda to be best for booking Japanese accommodation online, here are some Agoda search links for the best areas to stay:
+Use Hotels Combined to search all the online booking platforms for Japanese accommodation, here are some links for the best areas to stay:

 To be closest to nightlife & shopping, search for accommodation near Tenjin (this search will also show the area around Nakasu Kawabata Station which is one subway stop from Tenjin and also a good area to stay)

 The Hakata Station area is best for access using intercity trains, and conveniently located halfway between the Tenjin area and the airport/stadium area.

 Staying near Fukuoka Airport (search here) is obviously handy if you’re flying, and it’s still super easy & fast to go downtown from there on the subway.

 Airbnb is also a great option in Japan, in fact in Japan it seems to work particularly well – most hosts arrange self-checkin & checkout systems, allowing you to arrive & leave flexibly without needing to meet someone for the keys (the key’s often left in a lockbox for you).
 The wifi is always super-fast, and I’ve never had an Airbnb nightmare in Japan (have had a few elsewhere).
 There was a crackdown in 2018 with the introduction of new regulations which led to a collapse in the number of listings available and accordingly a jump in prices, with a lot of travellers reporting that their reservations were suddenly cancelled as a result.
 It was all a bit of a mess at first, but you can be confident that any listings remaining on there at this point are legit.
 Prices went up unfortunately, but then so did standards, and Airbnb is still my usual go to for accommodation in Japan.

 New users can get a $35 discount from their first Airbnb rental through 4corners7seas, simply click here and sign up.

 Transportation in Fukuoka